Ruchika30/native-app/README.md

 # Native-app

-This is a React Native application that has 4-5 screens which has been created as part of the assignment
+This is a React Native application that has the below screens which has been created as part of the assignment

 1. Welcome page
 2. Login page